 You can show the participants how to use a product physically on camera, or with tools such as screen sharing if it involves software.

 If someone is still wondering how a certain feature of your product works, they’ll have their answer, after which they may decide to purchase.

 There are many paid and free webinar tools you can use to host your webinar.

-You also have YouTube Live, which allows you to host webinars for free.
+There’s also YouTube Live, which allows you to host webinars for free.

-Then there are live streaming platforms that allow you to deliver many types of webinars.
+Then there are livestreaming platforms that let you deliver many types of webinars.

-When deciding between the options, consider your needs.
+When deciding between options, consider your needs.
 How many participants are you expecting?
 Do you need a record function?
-What is your budget?
+What’s your budget?
 And can you do without customization and branding?

 Based on these questions, pick a webinar software that makes sense for you and start using it.

 Pro tip: Use a free tool to record your first webinar.
 Doing so will help you get a practical feel of how webinars work and what additional functions you may need to enhance the attendee experience.